stas1f1/VK-User-Analysis/README.md

 Plus, we collected data about comments and respective user profiles (3M+ active accounts total) which accounted to 14+ GB of parquet data stored on cluster.

-For each person, we defined a series of criteria based on profile and activity data, and most interestingly - comments sentiment analysis, performed with [Dostoevsky](https://github.com/bureaucratic-labs/dostoevsky) - a library for analysis of russian text (which I adore for its speed, accuracy and ease of use)
+Using Spark, we defined a series of criteria based on profile and activity data, and most interestingly - comments sentiment analysis, performed with [Dostoevsky](https://github.com/bureaucratic-labs/dostoevsky) - a library for analysis of russian text (which I adore for its speed, accuracy and ease of use)